-Since the taxation of income from crypto-lending is still unresolved, crypto-investors should not declare lending income for tax purposes without advice.
-We would be happy to provide you with advice and assistance in your income tax return.
-Your contact persons are
+Since crypto lending taxation is still unresolved in Germany, crypto investors should not declare lending income for tax purposes without advice.
+We would be happy to provide you with advice and assistance on crypto lending tax for your income tax return.